romanejaquez/responsive-ui-flutter-workshop/step_04/instructions.md

 Make the changes above and go to the **UI Console** panel on the right and hit **Run** on DartPad to see the output.
 You will see a nested child, as a child of the previous ```LayoutBuilder``` widget, and notice the constraint values of the ```ChildLayoutBuilderWidget``` are relative to the outer ```LayoutWidget``` as opposed to the app's window, since they are relative to its immediate parent.

 You should see something like the illustration below.
-In the next step we'll make use of these values, but in more realistic scenarios to rearrange the layout based on the available space given to widgets by their parents.
+In the next step you'll make use of these values, but in more realistic scenarios to rearrange the layout based on the available space given to widgets by their parents.

 ![LayoutBuilder](https://romanejaquez.github.io/responsive-ui-flutter-workshop/images/s4-1.png)